giellalt/lang-sms/sms.md

 *   4 VOOIDAD
 *   1 VUEJTED

 # TEST WORDS BEYOND THIS POINT
 DO NOT ADD TRANSLATIONS
 DO NOT ADD NOTES

 # Skolt Saami Numerals

 Lexicon *Subjunction* contains *okta* only.
 CODED BY JACK

 BUT have most of their Contlex values THIS has a separate DB DON'T TRANSLATE

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/exceptions.lexc](http://github.com/giellalt/lang-sms/blob/main/../src/fst/stems/exceptions.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/stems/exceptions.lexc](https://github.com/giellalt/lang-sms/blob/main/src/fst/stems/exceptions.lexc)</small>

+---

 # Skolt Saami Numerals

 * **LEXICON Numeral   **  initial lexica

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/numerals.lexc](http://github.com/giellalt/lang-sms/blob/main/../src/fst/stems/numerals.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/numerals.lexc](https://github.com/giellalt/lang-sms/blob/main/src/fst/stems/numerals.lexc)</small>

+---

-added to the xml source files.
+This is where new words are added as lexc entries before they are added to the xml source files.
 Mättʼtõshalltõs:Mättʼtõshalltõs PROP_SAJOS "(eng) /(fin) /(rus) " ;

 ADD PARTICLES BELOW

 CODED BY EINO AND JASKA

 Lemmas:stems undesignated 2015-03-06
 These have been commented out 2015-11-13

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/particles_newwords.lexc](http://github.com/giellalt/lang-sms/blob/main/../src/fst/stems/particles_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/particles_newwords.lexc](https://github.com/giellalt/lang-sms/blob/main/src/fst/stems/particles_newwords.lexc)</small>

+---

-added to the xml source files.
+This is where new words are added as lexc entries before they are added to the xml source files.
 Mättʼtõshalltõs:Mättʼtõshalltõs PROP_SAJOS "(eng) /(fin) /(rus) " ;

 ADD ADVERBS BELOW

 CODED BY EINO AND JASKA

 perintökieli

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adverbs_newwords.lexc](http://github.com/giellalt/lang-sms/blob/main/../src/fst/stems/adverbs_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/adverbs_newwords.lexc](https://github.com/giellalt/lang-sms/blob/main/src/fst/stems/adverbs_newwords.lexc)</small>

+---

-added to the xml source files.
+This is where new words are added as lexc entries before they are added to the xml source files.
 Mättʼtõshalltõs:Mättʼtõshalltõs PROP_SAJOS "(eng) /(fin) /(rus) " ;

 ADD PROPER ADVERBS BELOW

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/conjunctions_newwords.lexc](http://github.com/giellalt/lang-sms/blob/main/../src/fst/stems/conjunctions_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/conjunctions_newwords.lexc](https://github.com/giellalt/lang-sms/blob/main/src/fst/stems/conjunctions_newwords.lexc)</small>

+---

-added to the xml source files.
+This is where new words are added as lexc entries before they are added to the xml source files.
 Mättʼtõshalltõs:Mättʼtõshalltõs PROP_SAJOS ;

 ADD PROPER NOUNS BELOW
 LACKING SPECIFIC DECLENSION TYPE